ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Table of Contents Tree
 ----------------------

-One of the main concepts in Sphinx is that it allows multiple pages to be combined into a cohesive hierarchy.
+Sphinx lets you combine multiple pages into a cohesive hierarchy.
 The ``toctree`` directive is a fundamental part of this structure.

 .. code-block:: rst